 First, managed services encapsulate a number of solid choices and best practices.
-Choosing a suite of applications to meet a given need is challenging, but any business that hires a managed hosting company can be certain that the proposed solution will be well-integrated to meet a given set of needs.
+Choosing a suite of applications to meet a given need is challenging, but any business that hires a managed hosting company, such as IQMS’ ERP software or other planning software, can be certain that the proposed solution will be well-integrated to meet a given set of needs.
 Said services will also be kept updated, are managed securely, and often come with a service level agreement which commits to high availability.

 Managed services generally cost less.
 Just as buying in bulk saves money, so too does hosting in bulk.
 Buying new servers and bandwidth while also hiring new staff to host a single set of services costs more than does hiring another company.
 By hosting multiple instances of a similar stack, efficiency is increased and costs are reduced.

 Managed services are also fast to deploy.
 It is often possible to set up infrastructure in minutes or hours, rather than the days that would be necessary to set up and network physical servers, as well as to hire essential maintenance and support staff.
 Managed services can also scale to meet new demand, thus eliminating the need to acquire new hardware and personnel as demand increases.

 There are also disadvantages to managed services.
 When hiring another partner to host critical business infrastructure, one hopes that their business will endure.
 If it fails, any businesses relying upon them might be left scrambling for a way to replace email, web hosting, calendars and other critical pieces of infrastructure without which any business cannot run.